silmae/hsi-smart/README.md

 * w represents the weights
 * activation function applies a non-linear transformation to the output of the linear operation (w * x + b)

+For output-layer insteas, is applied: y = Softmax(x)

+* Where x is given an input vector (x = [x_1, x_2, ..., x_n])
+* Where y is output vector

+**5)* Output values from tensorflow and Cpp-implementation (of same NN-structure) are compared via correlation.
+This done as follows:
+* After calculating values for current layer, Cpp-program calls python script ("/Correlation-Plotter-Python/**plotter.py**"), and passes those values and Tensorflow's corresponding layer's output to that script.
+* Script creates comparing figure and saves that as image in same folder as script is located.
+* Lastly, script opens figure.
+Cpp-program continues to next layer

-**5)** Program saves output-values (predictions for each mnist image, passed to NN as .csv) to "/Cpp-Implementation/Output-Data".
+**6)** Program saves output-values (predictions for each mnist image, passed to NN as .csv) to "/Cpp-Implementation/Output-Data".

-**6)** Optional: output values from tensorflow and Cpp-implementation (of same NN-structure) can be compared via correlation, by using
-"/Correlation-Plotter-Python/**plotter.py**